 #2: How Much Is My Dog Bite Case Worth?

 Claims made by dog bite and attack victims are almost always paid by the dog owner’s homeowner’s, or renter’s, insurance company.
+Without a dog bite lawyer, insurance companies will try and offer you the lowest settlement possible.

 Typical damages for which dog bite victims can receive compensation include: